Cashmere Store Banner

 Our local herders carefully gather this precious fiber by gently combing the goats during the molting season without harming the animals.

-Along with Himalayan Pashmina, we also work with local farmers around the country to source natural wool and hemp fibers.
-We highly believe in working jointly to create a better place so our farmers use organic compost fertilizers created from the biodegradable household waste that preserves the fertility of soil and keeps the environment healthy.
+Along with Himalayan Cashmere, we also work with local farmers around the country to source natural wool and hemp fibers.

 Sourcing natural fibers from trusted farmers who share the same moral values as ours is our way of supporting the sustainability of the planet Earth.